Ranking Tottenham’s last 10 summer transfer windows from worst to best

 That’s exactly what happened.
-Davinson Sanchez slotted in seamlessly at centre-back, and while Serge Aurier may be to composed defending what Richard Keys is to composed thought, he has proven a valuable right-back for the club.
+Davinson Sanchez slotted in seamlessly at centre-back, and while Serge Aurier may be to composed defending what Richard Keys is to composed thought, he proved a useful player to have in his first couple of seasons.

 Daniel Levy deserves a medal for forcing Stoke to pay £18million for Kevin Wimmer, but this summer also saw the departure of Kyle Walker.
 Despite demonstrating the full range of concentration levels during each game, Walker was a huge loss for Spurs.

 As he walked into the training ground in Enfield, with the tactics room overflowing with boxes of Tim Sherwood’s gilets, the thoughts of new manager Pochettino must have been worth a penny or two.

 The squad wasn’t in much better condition either, overstocked with superfluous purchases from the ghosts of Tottenham’s past.
 It would be too much to expect the Argentine to rectify the situation in one summer, but he did manage to sign Ben Davies and Eric Dier, who became mainstays.
 The less said about Federico Fazio and Benjamin Stambouli the better.